 “Get it off the tile!”

-I reached the laundry room and saw the huge plastic bottle laying on it side, cap busted, and liquid gurgling and chugging out on my tile.
-The paint on the walls where it had splattered hissed and bubbled, and the paint on the side of the washing machine had already been removed to form a shiny silver splash pattern in the white.
+I reached the laundry room and saw the huge plastic bottle laying on it side with its cap busted and its contents gurgling and chugging out on my tile.
+The paint on the walls where it had splattered hissed and bubbled, and the white paint on the side of the washing machine had been stripped to reveal a shiny silver splash pattern.